-The unopened certification envelopes must remain in the secure custody of the chief election officer or designated election official until 4:00 p.m. on the Thursday two days before general voting day, at which time the certification envelopes containing the secrecy envelopes must be opened in the presence of at least one other person, including any scrutineers present.
+18.2.
+The unopened certification envelopes must remain in the secure custody of the chief election officer or designated election official until 4:00 p.m. on the Thursday two days before the close of voting on general voting day, at which time the certification envelopes containing the secrecy envelopes must be opened in the presence of at least one other person, including any scrutineers present.